-- Drawings by LDCs reached a record \$930 million in 1974 because of a one-time \$265 million Soviet grain shipment to India under a 1973 credit.
-If the Soviet shipment were excluded, total drawings in 1974 against Communist aid would approximate the annual average of 1970-1973 (\$660 million): for the USSR, the drawings would be somewhat below the average for the same period. - LDCs drew somewhat over half or \$5.3 billion of Moscow's total aid pledges in the period 1954-1974.
+- 18. Drawings by LDCs reached a record \$930 million in 1974 because of a one-time \$265 million Soviet grain shipment to India under a 1973 credit.
+If the Soviet shipment were excluded, total drawings in 1974 against Communist aid would approximate the annual average of 1970-1973 (\$660 million): for the USSR, the drawings would be somewhat below the average for the same period. - 19.
+LDCs drew somewhat over half or \$5.3 billion of Moscow's total aid pledges in the period 1954-1974.
 Its eight ranking aid recipients (with commitments ranging from over \$200 million to nearly \$2 billion)(1) accounted for nearly 80% of undrawn extensions.
-India leads in unutilised commitments with over \$600 million to be drawn of Moscow's \$1.9 billion pledges. - It should be noted that fluctuations in deliveries of Soviet aid, which stresses heavy industrial plants, relate to timing of starts and completions of major projects.
+India leads in unutilised commitments with over \$600 million to be drawn of Moscow's \$1.9 billion pledges. - 20.
+It should be noted that fluctuations in deliveries of Soviet aid, which stresses heavy industrial plants, relate to timing of starts and completions of major projects.
 Expenditures rise gradually during preliminary work stages, accelerate rapidly and peak during the middle years, then drop off sharply as equipment deliveries are terminated and project construction is ended.
-In 1973 for example, several large projects marked important stages of completion (e.g. steel mills in Egypt, Iran and India and the Euphrates Dam in Syria), and the next run-up phase can be anticipated during 1975 and 1976. - Global deliveries of Chinese aid in 1974 dropped 10% against 1973.
-Since 1970, drawdowns have varied considerably with the work stages on the Tan-Zam railway, Peking's largest project in the LDCs.
-The near completion of this Tanzanian sector does not appear to have been offset by boosted activity on the Zambian portion of the project(2).
+In 1973 for example, several large projects marked important stages of completion (e.g. steel mills in Egypt, Iran and India and the Euphrates Dam in Syria), and the next run-up phase can be anticipated during 1975 and 1976.

-(1)India, Egypt, Afghanistan, Iran, Iraq, Pakistan, Algeria, Syria
+(1) India, Egypt, Afghanistan, Iran, Iraq, Fakistan, Algeria, Syria